GeorgeWebDevCy/gn-additional-stock-location/README.md

 2. Activate the plugin from the **Plugins** page in the WordPress admin.

 After activation, a **2nd Stock Location** field will appear in the product inventory tab.

+## Updates

+This plugin integrates the [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) library.
+Update checks are configured in `gn-additional-stock-location.php` and pull releases from the configured GitHub repository.